 Difference Between Retail Traders and Institutional Investors

 Trading in the financial markets can be as simple as pressing the buy or sell button.
-However, professional traders go for complex and advanced strategies combined with risk management and perfect set-ups.
+However, professional traders use complex and advanced strategies combined with risk management and perfect setups.
 This typically leads to great profits.
-So let’s understand the differences between retail traders and institutional investors.
+So, let’s understand the differences between retail traders and institutional investors.

 Difference in Capital Size for Retail Traders

 Large institutional investors and hedge funds have enormous capital to deploy in the financial markets.
-Whereas retail traders have small and limited capital to trade with.
+At the same time, retail traders have small and limited capital to trade with.

 This difference in capital gives institutions and hedge funds a huge advantage over retail traders.
-They can trade in a variety of instruments and often have inside information, advanced and superior technology.
+They can trade in various instruments and often have inside information advanced and superior technology.